thesubtlety/aftershock/README.md

 **Caveats**

 Some providers don't have Data Sources which means you'd need to write one to perform recon or rely on an SDK.
 Typically you'll still have resources available for post exploit actions.

-Initially I was using target modules but it's easier to just manually copy the files you need to your module directory to reduce the need to copy code between files.

 ## Troubleshooting